mostlyken/aws-mostly-one-pager/README.md

 ![AWS X MOSTLY](./images/awsxmostlyai_read_me.png)

 MOSTLY AI and AWS have announced a strategic partnership to bring world-class synthetic data to everyone.
 This collaboration combines the enterprise-scale synthetic and mock data generation capabilities of MOSTLY AI with the infrastructure, reach, and services of AWS, enabling organizations to make the most of their data without sacrificing privacy or utility.

+Our partnership reflects the rising demand from AWS customers for synthetic data across sectors such as financial services, telecommunications, healthcare and government, recognizing synthetic data as essential for building robust data foundations and enabling agentic AI systems.
+By uniting technology and strategy, AWS and MOSTLY AI are working hand in hand with joint customers to address these needs and unlock new opportunities.

 With over 8 years of experience and deep expertise in serving highly regulated industries, MOSTLY AI is the only enterprise grade open source synthetic data solution on the market today.
 Together with AWS, we are delivering a solution that can be used across an entire organization, treating synthetic data as a first-class citizen that coexists with real data to strengthen data foundations.
 With MOSTLY AI and AWS, enterprises gain the ability to safely scale analytics, AI training, and innovation, while ensuring privacy and compliance remain intact.

-The MOSTLY AI platform is now available directly on AWS Marketplace and integrates with Amazon SageMaker, including open-source model support for TabularARGN, providing a seamless path for customers to adopt synthetic data at scale.
-Through our joint collaboration with the [SageMaker](https://aws.amazon.com/sagemaker/) and [Clean Room](https://aws.amazon.com/clean-rooms/) teams, we are offering preferential pricing, enhanced interoperability, and new capabilities that make synthetic data accessible and impactful for enterprise and public sector customers alike.
+The MOSTLY AI platform is now available [directly on AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-clqfgzfzznfoc) and is integrated with [Amazon SageMaker](https://aws.amazon.com/sagemaker/) and [Amazon Clean Rooms](https://aws.amazon.com/clean-rooms/), including open-source model support for TabularARGN, providing a seamless path for customers to adopt synthetic data at scale.

-This partnership reflects the rising demand for synthetic data across sectors such as financial services and government.
-Customers have been proactively reaching out for support, recognizing synthetic data as essential for building robust data foundations and enabling agentic AI systems.
-By uniting technology and strategy, AWS and MOSTLY AI are working hand in hand with joint customers to address these needs and unlock new opportunities.

-> For further context on the potential of synthetic data as a cornerstone of AI-ready data strategies, see the recent research paper, [*Synthetic Data as a Catalyst for Agentic AI*](https://arxiv.org/abs/2501.12012).
+> For further context on the potential of synthetic data as a cornerstone of AI-ready data strategies, see the recent research paper, [*TabularARGN: A Flexible and Efficient Auto-Regressive Framework for Generating High-Fidelity Synthetic Data*](https://arxiv.org/abs/2501.12012).

-### The Power of Partnership
+### Making the most of Synthetic Data

 [![Watch on YouTube!](./images/aws-intro-image.png)](https://www.youtube.com/watch?v=961lTRpUPuk)